Javacord/Website/docs/wiki/advanced-topics/entity-cache.md

 ## :watch: How long are cached entities valid?

-Even though entities are usually kept in the cache for a very long time, you should not keep references to theses objects for a longer period of time, but store the id / use event methods:
+Even though entities are usually kept in the cache for a very long time, you should not keep references to these objects for a longer period of time, but store the id / use event methods:

 ```java
 // Bad